5 Tips For Effective Donor Acquisition

 A donor acquisition campaign is a fundraising mailing to a new group of potential donors.
 Recipients are asked to make a charitable donation to the nonprofit.

-Those who donate are added to the non-profit’s donor list; their contribution helps pay for the cost of the donor acquisition mailing.
-Rarely though do those initial donations cover the cost of a donor acquisition mailing.
+Those who donate are added to the non-profit’s donor list; their contribution helps pay for the cost of the mailing campaign.
+Rarely though do those initial donations cover the full cost.
 Rather, the hope is that this new donor will become a continuing supporter and that their gifts over time will more than offset the cost of acquiring them as a donor.
-Here are five tips to make your donor acquisition campaign effective:
+Here are five tips to make your campaign effective:

 Before you find new donors, you must define, in a sentence or two, the mission of your nonprofit.
 With that mission in hand, you can identify the types of donors who will support your cause.